Lxx007/research-on-audio-cue/README.md

 Based on simple statistics, we can draw the above conclusions.

 CodeOnExperiment.py explain our GPR process mentioned in the paper, and KernelFunction.py is our kernel library.
-After execute this python file, we will get 8 output(savedfiles) These files should be named as:
+After executing this python file, we will get 8 output(savedfiles) These files should be named as:

 Trend_0_RBF_7.npy